alt236/USB-Device-Info---Android/README.md

 * As this application is using the default Android API some devices might not appear.
 USB Hubs (and devices connected to them) are invisible event though they seem to function properly, and mice seem to be filtered out of the provided list.
 I'm looking into ways to fix this.
 * Device Subclass resolution will be added in the next version.
 * The database is parsed from: [http://www.linux-usb.org/usb.ids]()
+* SELinux can interfere with accessing sysfs which will block the Linux part of the app from working.

 Changelog
 -----------